The very best Thai fish cakes

 Fresh coriander leaves, to serve

-Pound chillies, garlic & coriander root with the salt in a mortar and pestle.
+Pound the chillies, garlic & coriander roots with the salt in a mortar and pestle.

 Transfer to a saucepan and add the sugar, water and vinegar.

 Bring to a gentle boil and then simmer for 4 minutes.
 Stir in the fish sauce and remove from the heat.